-A very warm welcome to the website of Emmanuel Church, West Hampstead, an inclusive community in the North Camden Deanery of the Edmonton Episcopal Area within the Diocese of London.
+A very warm welcome to the website of Emmanuel Church, West Hampstead, an inclusive community in the Edmonton Episcopal Area of the Diocese of London.
 We would see our mission, ministry and our life together at Emmanuel as radical hospitality to all – infinite respect for one another.

 We are glad to be members of the wider Church of England and worldwide Anglican Communion, which in its historic core values is broad and comprehensive, with room for the mutual flourishing of all.
 We are grateful for our warm and ecumenical links with Christians of other traditions of the east and west and our friendship and solidarity with people of other faiths and of good will everywhere as we strive together for a more just, compassionate and sustainable world, reflecting God’s infinite justice, compassion and mercy.

 Emmanuel has stood as a beacon of God’s light and love in its prominent position alongside West End Green since 1897.
 As a parish of the Church of England, we greatly value our distinctive role in serving not just a gathered congregation but the whole geographical parish – which is made up of much of the heart of the vibrant and cosmopolitan community of West Hampstead in the London Borough of Camden.